-will average the parameters of the 5 latest checkpoints in the
+will average the parameters of the 5 latest checkpoints from the model directory configured in

 Then, execute the inference by setting the